Atomic New Age

 Continuous Trap

-On Field: Tribute 1 “Hecahands” monster or monster owned by your opponent: Take control of 1 monster your opponent controls.
+[1] You can Tribute 1 “Hecahands” monster, or 1 monster you control that is owned by your opponent; take control of 1 monster your opponent controls.

 Ib’al Hecahands See